kylegrieder/react-interview-test/notes.md

 Start Time: 9:46am
+Pause for lunch: 11:45am
+Start again after lunch: 1pm
 End Time:

 Put any notes for us here
 (If you feel you need to explain how / why you did something the way you did):

+---

 1st commit:

+PART I

-Converts Card to class. adds name, imageUrl and team props.
+- Converts Card to class. adds name, imageUrl and team props.

-Converts Main to class. adds loading, players and teams props.
+- Converts Main to class. adds loading, players and teams props.

-adds code to Main class to retrieve teams and players, as well as map teams to player objects
+- adds code to Main class to retrieve teams and players, as well as map teams to player objects

-add package "axios" for http request simplicity
+- add package "axios" for http request simplicity

+---

+2nd commit:

+PART II

+-